sadhanaavasarala/learning-library/chefjenkins-devops/README.md

 ***Cloud Accelerate for the Developer***

-This Cloud Devops Automation Using Chef and Jenkins Workshop is part of a **Free** Sales Program that Oracle offers.
+This Cloud DevOps Automation Using Chef and Jenkins Workshop is part of a **Free** Sales Program that Oracle offers.
 The Program is called **Cloud Accelerate for the Developer**.
 During this program Oracle can work with you to do the following:

 - Understand your Development Interests and Capabilities
 - Build your personalized Enablement Plan, including Hands-on Technical Enablement.
-- Help you Exercise your acquired knowledges.
+- Help you Exercise your acquired knowledge.
 - If you are interested, simply [Click on this Link](https://launch.oracle.com/?developeraccelerate), and provide us with your contact information.

 ## Cloud Devops Automation Using Chef and Jenkins